What is Laissez Faire Leadership?

-In this leadership style, followers or subordinates have full right to make decisions on their own and choose the way they can do their best at.
+In this leadership style, followers or subordinates have the full right to make decisions on their own and choose the way they can do their best.
 Usually, laissez-faire leaders do not like to interfere with their subordinates in their decision-making process.
 However, they know when to interfere and when not and are ready to give assistance whenever subordinates ask.

 Two-way as well as horizontal communication is followed in this leadership style.
 This style is suitable in organizations where subordinates are highly trained & professional, creative, highly educated, and have sufficient knowledge of decision-making.
 Here, subordinates require a minimum level of guidance and control.
 Leaders play only the facilitator’s role in this style.

 The following are the main characteristics/features of the laissez-faire leadership style.